AI4Finance-Foundation/RLSolver/README.md

 The following two key technologies are under active development:

-- **Massively parallel simuations** of gym-environments on GPU, using thousands of CUDA cores and tensor cores.
+- **Massively parallel sampling** of Monte Carlo simulations on GPU, using thousands of CUDA cores and tensor cores.

 - **Podracer scheduling** on a GPU cloud, e.g., DGX-2 SuperPod.